jka6502/stratum/README.md

 dependency.

-Also, for the same reason, wrapping a require in a `try{ ... }finally{ ... }` handler may well invoke the *finally* clause zero or more times...
+Also, for the same reason, wrapping a require in a `try{ ... }finally{ ... }` handler may well invoke the *finally* clause one or more times...

 - **Inline scripts are not necessarily sequenced**